How to Restart Start Menu Process in Windows 11

 Click the Processes or Details tab.
 Find ‘Start’ in the list, then right-click it and choose ‘End task’.
 Windows will automatically restart the process.

-If the Start Menu process doesn’t restart automatically, press the Windows key and R together.
+If the Start Menu process doesn’t restart automatically, press the Win and R together.
 Then, paste `shell:startup` into the Run dialog box and press Enter.
-This action opens the Startup folder, a specific location within Windows where programs that launch when the computer starts are stored.
+Executing this command opens the Startup folder, a local directory holding apps configured to launch alongside the operating system.

 C:\Windows\SystemApps\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy\StartMenuExperienceHost.exeUsing Command Prompt or PowerShell